Guilford’s commitment to the core values of its Quaker

 Building on our Quaker Foundations

 Our Quaker founders were people of principle.
 We try to maintain that principled approach.
 Everyone is on a first-name basis.
 We respect all faiths and ways of life.
 Acceptance, tolerance, and civility come first here.
-Our core values of Community, Diversity, Equality, Excellence, Integrity, Justice and Stewardship come right out of the Quaker principles.
+Our Core Values of Community, Diversity, Equality, Excellence, Integrity, Justice and Stewardship are derived and inspired from the founding Quaker principles.

 Learning and Living in a Diverse Community

 As small liberal arts colleges go, Guilford ranks near the top of its class in diversity.
-Not only are we ethnically and geographically diverse, Guilford students range in age and background.
-Occasionally you will have juniors and seniors from The Early College at Guilford as well as adult students in your classes, making the experience especially dynamic.
+Not only are we ethnically and geographically diverse, but Guilford students range in age and come from a variety of backgrounds.
+Occasionally you will have juniors and seniors from The Early College at Guilford as well as adult students in your classes, making your classroom experience especially dynamic.
 Outside the classroom, you’ll share dorms and campus activities with other traditional-aged students.

 Our Campus, Location and Sustainability

 We’re talking about a beautiful 300-acre wooded campus that’s well over a century old on the edge of a thriving metropolitan area (pop.
 1.4 million).
-Unlike liberal arts colleges situated in small towns, Guilford offers internship and work opportunities nearby, along with many cultural and social activities.
+Unlike liberal arts colleges situated in small towns, Guilford offers internship and work opportunities nearby, along with many cultural and social activities for you to explore and engage in.

 Guilford’s sustainability features include the largest collection of solar panels for heating water on any college campus and a small farm that grows produce for our dining hall.
-Students volunteer to work in the garden or simply enjoy the fruits (and vegetables) of the farmer’s labors.
-The garden is a small but growing part of our sustainability efforts.
+Students volunteer to work in the garden or simply enjoy the fruits (and vegetables) of the farmers' labors.
+The Guilford farm is a small but growing part of our sustainability efforts.

 Piedmont Triad International Airport is just 10 minutes from campus.
-50 flights a day connect you to New York, Atlanta, Boston, and Chicago.
-Amtrak from Greensboro gets you to Raleigh-Durham or Charlotte in no time at all.
+50 flights a day connect you to major hub ports like New York, Atlanta, Boston, and Chicago.
+Amtrak from downtown Greensboro gets you to Raleigh-Durham or Charlotte in no time at all or choose to ride to any of the hundreds of stops across the country.

 Learn more about how Opportunity Thrives in Greensboro.